 Even though you can enjoy cycling the Shimanami Kaido throughout the year, there are clearly times when more cyclists and bicycle travelers visit, and quieter times with fewer people.
 Besides weather factors like temperature and rainfall, other reasons such as national holidays, long school vacations, and work breaks also affect the number of visitors.

-The so-called peak season for cycling the Shimanami Kaido is from early March until the start of the rainy season and from the end of the rainy season until late November.
-On the other hand, December to February and the rainy season itself tend to feel like the off-season, with fewer cyclists on the route.
+The so-called peak season for cycling the Shimanami Kaido is from mid-February until the start of the rainy season and from the end of the rainy season until mid-December.
+On the other hand, mid-December to mid-February and the rainy season itself tend to feel like the off-season, with fewer cyclists on the route.
 Even within the peak seasons, holidays like Golden Week in May and the summer vacation period in August can get particularly crowded.
 During these times, it’s not unusual for rental bicycles to be fully booked, especially during Golden Week.

 Within the peak seasons from early March to before the rainy season and after the rainy season to late November, the best times in terms of temperature and weather are definitely spring (April to May) and autumn (late September to November).